control-toolbox/LossControl.jl/docs/src/statement.md

 where the Mayer cost function $\phi: \mathbb{R}^n \times \mathbb{R}^n \to \mathbb{R}$, the dynamics $f: \mathbb{R}^n \times \mathbb{R}^m \to \mathbb{R}^n$, and the constraint function $g: \mathbb{R}^n \times \mathbb{R}^n \to \mathbb{R}^\ell$ are of class $\mathrm{C}^1$, and where both subsets $\mathrm{S} \subset \mathbb{R}^\ell$ and $\mathrm{U} \subset \mathbb{R}^m$ are nonempty closed convex subsets.

-## Regular solution to the control system with loss control regions
+## Regular solution to the control system

 First, let us provide the definition of a solution to the following control system